 Advocating in the school setting for my son (who has Down Syndrome) has been one of the most challenging and hardest roles of my life (especially as a sole parent)—and one of the most rewarding.

-Parents who are also caregivers for children with special needs need all of the help and resources that we can get.
-We, ourselves, need compassion and allies who are willing to work with us for our children’s advancement—which can be emotionally and practically taxing when we are sometimes perceived as adversarial for simply asking for the best for our children.
+As parents who are also caregivers for children with special needs, we need all of the help and resources that we can get.
+We, ourselves, need compassion and allies who are willing to work with us for our children’s advancement—which can be emotionally and practically taxing when we are often perceived as adversarial for simply asking for the best for our children.
 It is a long road.
-I have experienced differences between the seasons of growth and promotion from early intervention (EIS) to elementary school into middle school and eventually to high school and beyond.
-The lessons do literally become different and more difficult to navigate for some.
-That’s why attrition is higher among secondary school students with disabilities.
-Parenting and advocating requires stamina and steadfastness.
-It also requires knowledge and assertiveness—and follow-up, follow-up, follow-up.
-One principle that guides my advocacy is this: we collaborate in reality with reason while continuing to expect an appropriate education (FAPE).
+I can walk it with you.

 It would be my honor to simply talk with you or walk with you on the path to your child receiving the wholistic education they deserve to prepare them for a future that awaits them.